Phonological Awareness: What your Brain Doesn’t Want you to Know

 Robin Barr holds a PhD in Linguistics from Harvard and specializes in phonology and psycholinguistics.
 Robin is Linguist In Residence at American University and teaches in the MA TESOL Program.
 Robin also tutors low-literacy dyslexic adults at the Washington Literacy Center.

 Karen Taylor de Caballero is an educational linguist and teacher trainer.
-Karen is Director of English Language Training Solutions in Santa Fe, NM, and is co-author of The Color Vowel™ Chart.
-Learn more about us.
+Karen is Director of English Language Training Solutions and is co-author of The Color Vowel® Chart.

 Joshi, R.M., Binks E. et al. (2009).
 Why elementary teachers might be inadequately prepared to teach reading.
 Journal of Learning Disabilities, 2(5), 392-402.

 Pinker, S. (2014).
 The Sense of Style: the Thinking Person’s Guide to Writing in the 21st Century.
 Viking Penguin: New York.

 Taylor, K. & Thompson, S. (1999, 2012).
 The Color Vowel™ Chart: English Language Training Solutions: Santa Fe.

 Venkatagiri, H.S. & Levis, J.M.
 (2007).
 Phonological awareness and speech comprehensibility: An exploratory study.
 Language Awareness, 16(4).